jadilovic/structures/README.md

 ## Available Scripts

 To run in Netifly must have script:
-STOP "build": "CI= react-scripts build",
+STOP: "build": "CI= react-scripts build",
+ALSO: To configure Netlify for your SPA; first add a file in your public/root folder called \_redirects (e.g. public/\_redirects).
+Then add the following contents to that file:
+/\* /index.html 200

 In the project directory, you can run:

 ### `npm start`